CasperDash/casper-storage/document/01-casper-storage-design.md

 This library contains 5 main packages

-- master-key: utilities to generate secret keys (phrases) which can then be used as seeds to create wallets
+- key: utilities to generate secret keys (phrases) which can then be used as seeds to create wallets
 - user: manage user's information, HDWalletwallet and legacy wallets, enriched wallet information (name, icon, etc)
 - wallet: import and export HD wallet (or legacy wallets) from keys
 - cryptography: utilities to encrypt, decrypt data and security related tools